 South Armagh.
 Cross the Border (currently unmarked) near Newry.
 Now the tone of the tour changes as we are taken through the fabled ‘Bandit Country’.
 We’ll be shown where Thatcher’s new government was rocked by events at Warrenpoint, where Capt.
 Robert Nairac was abducted and won his George Cross, and the villages of Forkhill and Crossmaglen which still bear the marks of the twentieth century’s most protracted guerrilla campaign.
 The border was always lawless, and there are also sites of the conflict 1920–21.
 First of three nights in Belfast at the Europa Hotel, during the Troubles home of the press corps.

 Derry-Londonderry, Omagh.
 (12th July: day of Protestant celebration of William of Orange’s victory at the Battle of the Boyne 1690.)
-Drive two hours through strikingly beautiful countryside to Derry-Londonderry, and explore Bogside and the Creggan Estate.
-Within sight of the Apprentice Boys’ defence of the City Walls in 1690, the shocking events of January 30th 1972 – ‘Bloody Sunday’ – will be examined; the British Government stood on the brink of success until the disaster of that day gave the IRA the coup it needed to rejuvenate its campaign.
+Drive two hours through beautiful countryside to Derry-Londonderry, and explore Bogside and the Creggan Estate.
+Within sight of the Apprentice Boys’ defence of the city walls in 1690, the shocking events of January 30th 1972 – ‘Bloody Sunday’ – will be examined; the British Government stood on the brink of success until the disaster of that day gave the IRA what it needed to rejuvenate its campaign.
 Then a small village on the border where there are stories to be told, and Omagh, site of the deadliest but last of the Republican bombings.